ShamylZakariya/KesslerSyndrome/NOTES.md

 ## Presently

-- Rethink how RenderMode works.
-I think I should have a gizmo bitmask  mask like Unity

-## Todo

 - Do I still need Scenario::clear????
 - Having DrawComponent override getLayer is stupid, compared to having it make a call to setLayer, or some such. (or is it?)

+## Todo

+- Make some kind of component which simplifies toggling of Gizmo masks at runtime

 ## Optimization
 - observe TerrainWorld::417 cpSpaceBBQuery - I might be able to use cpSPace queries to test if attachments are inside the cut volume. might be a lot faster than my approach, since chipmunk is pretty optimized.